Jens Meiert

 David, interesting; what do you think makes something art for most people?

-Thorsten, in English, please … Anyway, defining art still doesn’t seem to easy, no. But do you have something in mind that would go beyond “causing an effect”?
+Thorsten, in English, please… Then, defining art still isn’t easy, no. But do you have something in mind that would go beyond “causing an effect”?

 4. On August 3, 2008, 20:21 CEST, Thorsten said: